 Matthew Myatt – General Secretary

-Matthew is an instinctive and natural photographer gifted with a reporter’s nose for a good story, with over 20 years experience in the industry.
+Matthew is an instinctive photojournalist and news breaker gifted with a reporter’s nose for a good story, with over 25 years experience in the media industry.
 He is a fearless interviewer, who does not duck asking awkward questions and is always ready with a follow-up.
-A qualified Private Pilot and an accomplished aerial filmmaker he is passionate about human rights, mental health, autism awareness, politics, and law; his work has made a valuable contribution to many publications and causes.
-Skilled in picture editing, ENG and streaming live from breaking stories, Matthew takes a particular interest in encouraging transparency in local and regional government and isn’t afraid of posing challenging and incisive questions to local and national politicians.
-Appointed Acting General Secretary in 2016, General Secretary in 2017 and elected General Secretary for five years in April 2018.
+A highly respected aerial filmmaker and aircraft pilot he is passionate about human rights, mental health, autism awareness, politics, and law; his work as a journalist has made a valuable contribution to many publications and causes throughout the UK.
+Skilled in picture editing, ENG and streaming live from breaking stories, Matthew takes a particular interest in encouraging transparency in local and regional government and isn’t afraid of posing challenging and penetrating questions to local and national politicians.
+Appointed Acting General Secretary in 2016, and elected General Secretary of the BAJ in April 2018.

 Jon Bamborough (MBE) – NEC Chairman